Around France

 20130611-185524.jpg

-The idea for the trip was Oliver’s, the cutey from the bike rental shop.
-(See yesterday’s blog) The trail map he gave me looked simple enough to follow.
-Problem was, I discovered, the bike routes take you the farthest possible distance to get to any destination.
+The idea for my cycling trip was Oliver’s, the cutey from the bike rental shop.
+The trail map he gave me looked simple enough to follow.
+The problem was, I discovered, the bike routes take you the farthest possible distance to get to any destination.

 I’m not saying the trail wasn’t scenic.
-There were no major roadways or traffic to spoil the views of the places I ventured today –from Uzes to St- Mediers to Montaron and back.
+There were no significant roadways or traffic to spoil the views of the places I ventured to today –from Uzes to St- Mediers to Montaron and back.

 Outside Uzes